Sunday, April 3

 Ground covers and vines not only provide multiple functional benefits for your landscape, but they also add a unique aesthetic value to it.
 Barren patches of ground can be enveloped with ground cover, which brings a coat of greenery to the overall landscape.
 A variety of colors, textures, and heights, along with foliage and flowers of a ground cover bed enhances the visual beauty of any garden.

 Ground covers can also be used effectively to beautify your landscape.
-A good idea is to plant ground cover in the soil pockets between the roots of a tree.
-These pockets can be used to plant exotic and good-looking ground covers such as American or European gingers, golden star and epimedium.
+The good idea is to plant ground cover in the soil pockets between the roots of a tree.
+These pockets can be used to plant exotic, and good-looking ground covers such as American or European gingers, golden star, and epimedium.
 Ground covers that thrive in shady areas of your landscape include periwinkles, Virginia creepers, Boston Ivy, Lily of the Valley, Wintercreeper, wild ginger, dead nettle, and sweet woodruff.

 Some ground covers such as periwinkle and pachysandra can be rooted simply by providing cover to the barren parts of the stem with soil and supplying them with moisture.
 Some grounds covers such as the Wintercreeper can be difficult to root.
 In such cases, you can take out a piece of the bark from the base of the stem and treat the bare portion with rooting hormone before covering the stem with soil.
 Get in touch with a good online plant nursery, Groundcovers to find the ground covers and vines suitable for your property.